“Health Psychology is naturally in alignment with a plant-based diet – There is no room for the anti-vaccination movement”

 Finding My Psych Takes a Stand

-The anti-vaccination movement is attempting to align itself with the vegan movement.
-While a very small minority of vegans may subscribe to ill-informed anti-vax beliefs, it is important for vegans to differentiate themselves from such radical ideas – Vegans will never be seen as a legitimate health alternative to the mainstream if this association solidifies.
+The anti-vaccination movement is attempting to align itself with the plant-based movement, in particular, veganism.
+While a very small minority of vegans subscribe to ill-informed anti-vax beliefs, it is important for plant-based advocates of any kind, differentiate themselves from such radical ideas – The plant-based lifestyle will never be seen as a legitimate health alternative to the mainstream if this association solidifies.

 Understanding the Empirical and Psychological Arguments